Popular Democratic Movement

 The Popular Democratic Movement (PDM), formerly Democratic Turnhalle Alliance (DTA), is an amalgamation of political parties in Namibia, registered as one singular party for representation purposes.
-In coalition with the United Democratic Front, it formed the official opposition in Parliament until the parliamentary elections in 2009.
+In coalition with the United Democratic Front, it formed the official opposition in Parliament until the 2009 parliamentary elections.
 The party currently holds five seats in the Namibian National Assembly and one seat in the Namibian National Council.
-Further, the PDM has lost its status as the official opposition party, taking the fourth place.
+Further, the PDM lost its status as the official opposition party, taking the fourth place.
 McHenry Venaani is the President of the PDM.

-The PDM is an associate member of the International Democracy Union, a transnational grouping of national political parties generally identified with political conservatism, and a member of the Democracy Union of Africa, which was re-launched in Accra, Ghana in February 2019.
-The President of the party, McHenry Venaani, is the current chairperson of the Democrat Union of Africa.
+The PDM is an associate member of the International Democracy Union, a transnational grouping of national political parties generally identified with political conservatism, and a member of the Democracy Union of Africa (DUA), which was re-launched in Accra, Ghana in February 2019.
+PDM President McHenry Venaani is the current chairperson of the DUA.

 History

 The party was formed as the Democratic Turnhalle Alliance (DTA) on 5 November 1977 as a result of the Turnhalle Constitutional Conference held in Windhoek from 1975 to 1977 as a counterbalance and main opposition to the South West Africa People's Organization (SWAPO).
 The DTA comprised several ethnically based parties, including the South West African Labour Party, Rehoboth Baster Association (renamed Rehoboth DTA Party), National Unity Democratic Organization (NUDO), South West Africa People's Democratic United Front (SWAP-DUF), Nama Alliance (renamed Namibia Democratic Turnhalle Party), Republican Party, National Democratic Party, National Democratic Unity Party, Tswana Alliance (later renamed Seoposengwe Party), and Caprivi Alliance Party.

 Participants of the Constitutional Conference walked out of the Constitutional Committee over the National Party's insistence on retaining apartheid legislation in the new constitution.
 Both the conference and DTA were named after the Turnhalle building (German for old Turners hall) in Windhoek where the conference was held.

 The DTA won the 1978 South West African legislative election by a landslide, claiming 41 of the 50 seats.
 This was largely due to "widespread intimidation" and the presence of South African troops, particularly in the north of the territory.
 The subsequent interim government, consisting of a National Assembly and a Council of Ministers, lasted until 18 January 1983 when, due to continued interference by the South African Administrator-General the Council of Ministers resigned.
 On 18 January 1983, South Africa accepted the dissolution of both the legislative and the executive body without elections being scheduled, and again assumed full administrative authority over South West Africa.
 This void lasted until 17 June 1985 when the Transitional Government of National Unity (TGNU) was installed by the South African Administrator-General.
 Its legislative and executive actions were subject to South African approval, with newly appointed administrator-general Louis Pienaar having the veto right on all legislation to be passed.
 The TGNU was widely perceived as a largely powerless body that sought moderate reform but was unable to secure recognition by the United Nations.